thepenguinn/notes/creed.md

 > Never lie down on the bed unless you are going to sleep.
 > Even if you are tired, do not lie down.
 > Never sleep until 10 PM, once you wake up.

+> There are two kinds of tiredness.
+One that caused by your body, and the other that
+> caused by your mind.
+One that requires rest, and the other requires work.
+One that
+> cured with stagnancy, and the other that gets worse with stagnancy.
+> One that requires you to lie down and sleep, and the other that requires you to get
+> up and moving.
+Be weary of the one, and be careful with the other.
+It is important
+> to distinguish one from the other.
+Because if you give the cure of one to the other,
+> the result would be fatal.

 > Never ever shit talk.
 > Never ever speak in groups.